LinguList/lexibank-data-old/datasets/grollemundbantu/README.md

 > Grollemund et al. 2015.
 Bantu expansion shows that habitat alters the route and pace of human dispersals

-This dataset is licensed under a none license

 Available online at http://www.evolution.reading.ac.uk/DataSets.html

 ## Statistics